1082-datascience/finalproject-finalproject-1082ds_group5/README.md

   * We use logistic model as our null model.

 * How do your perform evaluation? ie. Cross-validation, or extra separated data
-  * We use cross-validation and extra separated data to perform evaluation
+  * We use cross-validation and extra separated data to perform evaluation.

 ### results